Symbols like © ® ™ and special characters often need to be inserted into content.

 This tutorial shows you how to insert custom symbols and characters into your content.

 If you need help using the WordPress Content editor go here:

 Adding Custom Symbols And Characters To Your WP Posts & Pages

-If you need to add special characters and symbols to your content (like © ® ™ etc), open up a new or existing Post or Page, then make sure you are using the WordPress Visual Editor and click on the Special Character button …
+If you need to add special characters and symbols to your content (like © ® ™ etc), open up a new or existing Post or Page, then make sure you are using the WordPress Visual Editor and click on the Insert Character button …

-(Special Character button – WordPress Editor)
+(Insert Custom Character button – WordPress Content Editor)

 - When you click on the Select custom character symbol in the Visual Editor, WordPress places the character entity code for you into your content.
 If you’re working in Text Editor mode, you can also add a character entity by just typing in the code directly (or using the plugin shown in the tutorial below).